kixxauth/dotfiles/README.md

-Dotfiles
+Dotfile
 ========

 Some of my . files I have lying around on my machines.
 ------------------------------------------------------

-Feel free to poke around, and if you have any tips... share the love.
+Feel fee to poke around, and if you have any tips... share the love.

 ### Some of the Vim stuff is managed with git submodules

 So, before you can use this repository, you need to initialize and update the submodules:

 	git submodule init
 	git submodule update

 ### To Update the Vim Scripts